Fresh chives add color and flavor to your cooking. They taste like onions but are more than just a garnish. They make your meals taste better.

 Chives are known as Allium schoenoprasum.
 They belong to the onion family.
 Their green stems are hollow and taste like mild onions.
 Chives add a subtle flavor to many dishes around the world.

 Chives have a long history in cooking.
 They are loved for their versatility and easy growth.
-Adding chives to your garden makes your space look nice and gives you fresh for cooking.
+Adding chives to your garden makes your space look nice and gives you fresh herbs for cooking.

 Using chives in cooking adds a nice flavor to your food.
 This herb goes well with many foods, making it a must-have in the kitchen.
 Chives are used in soups, salads, and many other dishes, loved by many cultures.